Seasonal Highlights on the Climate System

 'Seasonal Highlights' has been issued in PDF format since spring 2007 as a seasonal bulletin focusing on the seasonal highlights of the monitoring results.
 For monthly information, please refer to 'Monthly Highlights on the Climate System.'

-- Seasonal mean temperatures were below normal all over Japan and seasonal precipitation amounts were significantly above normal on the Sea of Japan side of eastern Japan.
+- Seasonal mean temperatures were the highest on record for winter since 1946/1947 in eastern and western Japan.
+Seasonal snowfall amounts were the least on record for winter since 1961/1962 on the Sea of Japan side of northern and eastern Japan.

 Full version (PDF)